Afalon/purescript-web3-tests/README.md

 - truffle
 - a running ethereum node with at least one unlocked account with ether.

-Note that we will provide a workaround for the `pulp run` step until [this issue](https://github.com/purescript-contrib/pulp/issues/309) is fixed.
-It is embedded in `npm i`

 ## Build instructions

 Note that we will provide a workaround for the `pulp run` step until [this issue](https://github.com/purescript-contrib/pulp/issues/309) is fixed.
 It is embedded in `npm i`